-Lincoln High School is proud to be one of the Gahanna-Jefferson Public Schools!
+Lincoln High School is proud to be part of Gahanna-Jefferson Public Schools!

-A progressive, academically rigorous school and a vital community facility, Lincoln High School (LHS) with a student population of 2,300 in grades 9-12 received an “Excellent” rating on the 2010-11 ODE Local Report Card.
+A progressive, academically rigorous school and a vital community facility, Lincoln High School (LHS) with a student population of 2,400 in grades 9-12 received an “Excellent with Distinction” rating on the 2011-12 ODE Local Report Card.
 The school colors are blue and gold, and the mascot is the lion.
-Assistant Principals are: Ron Foltz, Robin Murdock, Art Prince, and Ralph Walton.
-The Director of Athletics is Justin Sanford.
 The high school is accredited by the Ohio Department of Education and by the North Central Association of Colleges and Schools.

 School bus transportation is provided to students who reside over one mile (plus or minus three-tenths) from LHS.
 To determine if your household is within this school's boundaries, please visit the Transportation Department's Bus Routes page and enter your street address using Transfinder i.
 Results from the search will list the school(s) for your household or show "address not found," which indicates that the address is not in the Gahanna-Jefferson Public School's boundaries.
 For further assistance, contact the Transportation Office at (614) 751-7581.